yeokm1/sensor_clock_2/README.md

 sensor_clock_2
 ==============

 A clock composed of an Arduino, temperature and humidity sensors.
+A light-dependent resistor is included to dynamically switch on/off the backlight depending on the surrounding light conditions.
 Includes integrated charger.
-Simpler than old sensor clock
+Simpler than the  [previous sensor-clock](https://github.com/yeokm1/sensor-clock).

 ![Screen](/misc/front.jpg)